sd4483/Obsidian/Software Testing/Program Graphs.md

 Each ==simple program statement is considered a vertex/node== (numbers) and the connection or ==flow from one statement to another is represented using edges==(arrows).

-#### D-D Graphs

-Branch points like `if-else`, `switch case` statements can lead to multiple edges from a single vertex.

-**Outdegree** : Formal definition - The outdegree of a node v is number of nodes w such that there exists an edge (v,w) in the graph.
-Meaning, if there are three nodes that can be reached from a node, then outdegree of that node is 3.
-Example, if nodes 5, 7, 9 can be reached from 4, then outdegree for vertex 4 is 3.

-**Indegree** : Formal definition - The indegree of a node v is the number of nodes w such that there exists an edge (w,v) in the graph.
-It's the same as outdegree but for incoming edges from multiple nodes to a certain node.
-Example, if nodes 5, 7, 9 all point to same node, 11, then the indegree of vertex 11 is 3.

-#### Chains (Graphs without multiple branches)

 ## Why

 ==Any program flow can be represented using a graph==.